Loading...

 This problem most commonly occurs usually due the following reasons:

 • vCenter Updates or Upgrades: This is the most frequent trigger.
-When vCenter is updated, it usually pushes a new version of the Fault Domain Manager (FDM) agent to the ESXi hosts.
+When vCenter is updated, it pushes a new version of the Fault Domain Manager (FDM) agent to the ESXi hosts.
 If this installation fails or the agent service doesn’t restart correctly, the election process breaks.

 • Network Configuration Changes: Since the master agent relies on the Management Network to send heartbeats, any changes to VLANs, DNS, or firewall ports (specifically port 8182) can prevent hosts from “seeing” each other to elect a leader.